Step uP Chattanooga Non Profit

 In August of that same difficult COVID year, Stephanie Toombs was Online Training Moderator for Faith & Finances.
 From that training, three individuals became certified in Faith & Finances curriculum.
-Nine others were committed to serve as Allies, including employees from The Bethlehem Center and Brainerd Baptist Church.
+Nine others were committed to serving as Allies, including employees from The Bethlehem Center and church members of Brainerd Baptist Church.

 One Zoom class was offered to Brainerd Baptist.
 More individuals became certified to facilitate Faith & Finances.
 Classes were also started at Hickory Valley Christian Church, and at the East Ridge campus of Brainerd Baptist (in spite of COVID).

 Ally Training, a significant preparation for each class, was offered at both church campuses.

 Hickory Valley Christian Church continues to offer Work Life, Faith & Finances, and Ally Training since 2022.
 Their church partnership has been the most valuable asset.

 Classes and Training

 Step uP Chattanooga offers three classes: